 The renovation project’s description provides all the details of the project.
 It explains which party is responsible for what and defining the scope of the work to be completed.
 The description details the access to the property and the materials going into the renovation.
 Moreover, it mentions the parties with the authority to amend and sign the contract.

 Ideally, the renovation contract will have a comprehensive itemized list of materials to be used.
 It will also cover the labor to be performed and additional costs tied to the project.
 If you want certain materials used, a specific color combination, a specific brand or anything else in particular, now is the time to state that desire and include it in the renovation contract.
 Furthermore, information pertaining to the warranty of the materials and final renovation should also be present as appropriate.
+There is also the matter of renovation costs per square foot that one must take into account.

 Recognize the Potential for the Renovator to Miss the Target Completion Date